-All employees are responsible for assisting supervisors and managers in creating and sustaining a harassment-free environment by respecting the rights of others to be free from harassment and acts of retaliation.
+All County employees are responsible for creating and sustaining a work environment that is free of discrimination, harassment, and retaliation.
 Retaliation against someone who reports harassment or discrimination, or who participates in an investigation, is strictly prohibited.
-Retaliatory acts may include but are not limited to: unsubstantiated negative evaluations, inappropriate changes in job assignments or duties, exclusion from meetings, or negative treatment by coworkers.
-Retaliation does not include disciplinary actions taken against an employee for filing a fabricated claim of harassment, nor does it include disciplinary actions taken against an employee for performance issues not related to the harassment complaint.
+Retaliatory acts may include but are not limited to: unsubstantiated negative evaluations, inappropriate changes in job assignments or duties, exclusion from meetings, or negative treatment.

+Retaliation does not include disciplinary actions taken against an employee for filing a fabricated claim of harassment, nor does it include disciplinary actions taken against an employee for performance issues not related to a complaint of discrimination or harassment.